leknarf/loadcanary/NODELOADLIB.md

     });
     remoteStart('master:8000', ['slave1:8000', 'slave2:8000', 'slave3:8000'], [t1]);

-Alternatively, an existing `nodeload` load test script file can be used:
+Alternatively, an existing `nodeload` script file can be used:

     // The file /path/to/load-test.js should contain valid javascript and can use any nodeloadlib functions remoteStartFile('master:8000', ['slave1:8000', 'slave2:8000', 'slave3:8000'], '/path/to/load-test.js');